glaulher/Libraries-Global-Menu-KDE/README.md

 ```

-I want to mention that these last 2 libraries are compiled, so they will take a long time.
+I want to mention that these last 2 libraries YOU NEED TO compile them, so they will take a long time.
 Still it helps a lot to add some Qt apps to this fabulous global menu
 ```bash
 	$ yay -S libdbusmenu-qt5